 Nordens Ark's work

 The INTERREG project Supporting Nordic Brown Bees – A Unique Resource For Our Ecosystem was launched, with Nordens Ark and Norges Birøkterlag (Norwegian Beekeepers) as Swedish and Norwegian project leaders, as a step towards creating a scientific foundation.
 INTERREG is an EU initiative intended to promote cross-border collaboration.
 Project partners are University of Skövde, Umeå University and the University of Gothenburg, and the funding is shared equally between INTERREG and the project participants.

-In this cross-border project involving Norway and Sweden, the characteristics of four bee species, including the endangered Nordic brown bee Apis mellifera mellifera, will be compared in an objective way.
-In addition, information and knowledge will be spread about bees and beekeeping, and about the crucial role of the bee as nature’s pollinator.
+In this cross-border project involving Norway and Sweden, the characteristics of four bee species, including the endangered Nordic brown bee Apis mellifera mellifera, was compared in an objective way.
+In addition, information and knowledge was spread about bees and beekeeping, and about the crucial role of the bee as nature’s pollinator.

-In the course of the project, we will investigate details such as:
+In the course of the project, we investigated details such as:

-Five apiaries will be established for the project.
-Two will be on Sweden’s west coast, at Nordens Ark and Uddevalla, one will be at Juoksengi in Norrbotten, and two in Hedmark and Østfold in southern Norway.
-In each apiary, four hives per species will be set up in 2019 and will be monitored closely during 2020 and 2021.
-In Sweden we’ll be following four bee species (Apis mellifera mellifera, A. m. carnica, A. m. ligustica and Buckfast), and in Norway three species (Apis mellifera mellifera, A. m. carnica and Buckfast).
+Five apiaries were established for the project: two on Sweden’s west coast, at Nordens Ark and Uddevalla, one at Juoksengi in Norrbotten, and two in Hedmark and Østfold in southern Norway.
+In each apiary, four hives per species was set up in 2019 and monitored closely during 2020 and 2021.
+In Sweden we were monitoring four bee species (Apis mellifera mellifera, A. m. carnica, A. m. ligustica and Buckfast), and in Norway three species (Apis mellifera mellifera, A. m. carnica and Buckfast).